Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 Self-care importance plays a vital role in preserving your mental health; it’s just as important as physical exercise for your body.

-Self-care activities can range from simple day-to-day tasks like eating healthy meals and getting enough sleep to more deliberate actions such as practising or in hobbies you enjoy.
+Self-care activities can range from simple day-to-day tasks like eating healthy meals and getting enough sleep to more deliberate actions such as practising mindfulness or engaging in hobbies you enjoy.

 It’s about setting time aside for yourself and giving your mind space to breathe amidst life’s whirlwind demands.